 Strykerius – and at this moment, he seemed equally pleased in seeing her.

 "Well, well.
 I was hoping to draw out Acheron.
 But instead, I got his little sister."
-Mar gasped as he realized this.
+Mar gasped as he spoke a grave secret.
 Stryker shrugged his shoulders like it wasn't a problem.
 "It won't matter.
 If I take you, he'll come anyways.
 So guess what, little raven, you'll be coming with me."
 His hands reached out, grabbing at her.

 Mar screamed out, a sound that was a warning to all the DH's in the area.
 As the Daimons hands grabbed her, and began to pull her through the bolt hole, she caught a glimpse of something she knew would bring hell.